bilaluali/hotels-test-app/README.md

 ### Route example

 If you're not familiar with this architecture, it may be confusing to know where to start checking the files for a concrete route.
-Hence, in the image below, you can see a tree showing the composition.
+Hence, in the image below, you can see a tree showing the differnt components for houses route.
 Please note in the diagram I avoided putting in the tree both, the component and the container.
 So that, if the component has a container, first check the container.

 ![route dom diagram](./doc/route-dom-diagram.png)